DislinkFR/Dislink.js/README.md

 ## Dislink.JS

 The official librairy of [Dislink.fr](https://dislink.fr)<br>
-This librairy use Axios for making all of his request
+This librairy use Axios for making all of his requests

 ## Get all links filtered by clicks